Wilson, Arkansas: History

+In the early 1900's, R.L.
+Wilson began construction on a railroad to connect the town with Golden Landing and his saw mill operations in the area.
+This line was bought out by the Jonesboro, Lake City and Eastern Railroad in 1912.

 After Wilson's son, Wilson Jr., and his wife returned from their England honeymoon enthralled with the Tudor style in 1925, all subsequent public buildings were built with Tudor architecture, including retrofits to all existing public structures.
 The town incorporated in 1959, selling the houses to the renters living in them and gaining access to tax income it was previously excluded from as a company entity.
 As technology advanced on the farm, fewer employees were needed and many moved from Wilson to seek other employment.

 On January 27, 1921, the lynching of Henry Lowry happened near Wilson; some 500 people participated in the burning of a black sharecropper.

 Geography

 Wilson is in southern Mississippi County, in the Arkansas Delta region of the state.
 The area is dominated by the Mississippi River flood plains, trees and fields.
 Along and parallel to the Tennessee–Arkansas state line, the former course of the Mississippi River as it was before the 1811–12 New Madrid earthquakes is still visible in the landscape more than 200 years after the events.
 The former riverbed has shrunk to small side arms of the Mississippi which, dependent on the water level and precipitation, are still partly connected to the river.
 According to the United States Census Bureau, the town has a total area of 1.05 sqmi, all land.

 The town is located at the intersection of U.S. Route 61 (US 61) and Arkansas Highway 14.
 The segment of US 61 through Wilson has been designated as part of the Great River Road, a tourist route to display the heritage of communities along the Mississippi River.
 Highway 61 leads north 11 mi to Osceola, the Mississippi county seat, and southwest 19 mi to Turrell.